aerodc/dkexerice/README.md

-#### This is an app dev exercise based on manipulation the data set of US Census.
+#### This is an app dev exercice based on manipulation the data set of US Census.